57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 This way, when you need new fields, you can repurpose part of `_reserved` without changing the account size, keeping old accounts compatible with the new program.

-Also, when deploying a Solana program, you must set an upgrade authority ( `upgrade authority` )—often the deployer wallet or a multisig.
+Also, when deploying a Solana program, you must set an upgrade authority (`upgrade authority`)—often the deployer wallet or a multisig.
 This authority is the only entity that can update program bytecode.
-If it’s compromised or removed improperly, the program could be maliciously upgraded or become immutable—so handle it with care.
+If it's compromised or removed improperly, the program could be maliciously upgraded or become immutable—so handle it with care.

 ### Authorization Models: `transferFrom` vs `transfer`

-In Ethereum’s ERC20 standard, transferring on behalf of a user usually takes two steps: the user calls `approve` to grant an allowance, and the authorized party ( often a contract ) then calls `transferFrom`.
+In Ethereum's ERC20 standard, transferring on behalf of a user usually takes two steps: the user calls `approve` to grant an allowance, and the authorized party (often a contract) then calls `transferFrom`.
 This exists because the account model distinguishes between the token holder and the executor, and the executor must submit a transaction separately.

 In Solana’s SPL Token model, this is greatly simplified.
 Each token account records its _authority_ explicitly.
 As long as the transaction includes that authority’s signature, the program can directly call `token::transfer` to move tokens—no separate `transferFrom` needed.
 In other words, Solana’s runtime natively supports a **who-signs-who-authorizes** model, instead of relying on contracts to check a second-layer approval.